redLikely to cause

 Gene Damage, priority red

-Gene Damage – Can cause or increase the rate of mutations, which are changes in genetic material in cells.
+Gene Damage – Increases in the rate of mutations, which are changes in genetic material in cells.

 Endocrine Disruption, priority orange